Cross Creek Programs

+Controversy

 In an interview, multiple graduates, parents and staff members from the school described the program as manipulative, abusive and traumatic.

 One graduate claimed he was forcibly kidnapped from his home, handcuffed, beaten, and taken across state lines against his will in order to be transported to the program, or in short legally trafficked.

 Another graduate claimed to be supervised by a male staff member when she was showering at the age of 13.

 Another graduate claimed that male staff members performed rape re-enactment on girls who have been sexually abused, stating that other students were instructed to yell insults at the victim during the re-enactment.

+The parent of another graduate described the process as a "manipulative, well-orchestrated, hurtful project", that the parent was not allowed to tell anyone where their child was, and that all mail communication was read beforehand.

 Executives from the school have denied these allegations, saying the accusers just "didn't like their parents trying to help them".

 In 2006, a lawsuit was filed against Cross Creek and other defendants, alleging widespread physical and psychological abuse of the teenagers sent into their programs.